anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-clustering-and-association/readme.md

 * ### Introduction

-  * You just need the customerId and the SKU or maybe the transactioId and the SKU, the level of granularity changes in the 2 cases.
+  * You just need the customerId and the SKU or maybe the transactionId and the SKU, the level of granularity changes in the 2 cases.
   * Sequence analysis includes dates, since we're sometimes interested in data like: the customer bought item x and a few days item y.
 In general it's not applied to retail data analysis but used in web mining and predicting maintenance.
   * You might even sometimes look into data like following:
   * ![Sample data conversion to reach genre wise expenses instead of SKU wise expenses](images/sample_data_transformation.png)